The Return

 The demon dropped a gigantic

 gun on the table.
-It consisted of a frame that held a thick barrel that
+It consisted of a heavy frame around a large and thick barrel

-connected to an oversized action and feed.
-The device looked as if it would be
+that connected to an oversized action and feed.
+The device looked as if it

-more at home mounted on a vehicle than in the hands of a woman.
-"I am
+would be more at home mounted on a vehicle than in the hands of a woman.

-Heavy Weapons Girl, and this," Misako affectionately put her hands on the
+"I am Heavy Weapons Girl, and this," Misako affectionately put her

-large gun, "is my weapon."
-She smirked at the others in the room.
+hands on the large gun, "is my weapon."
+She smirked at the others in

 "She weighs over eighty